geeknik/my-awesome-stars/topics.md

 - [YunfangHou/Safari-like-Tab-Reopener](https://github.com/YunfangHou/Safari-like-Tab-Reopener) - Safari-like function to reopen tab with Command + Z, or Ctrl + Z on Windows.
 It will not conflict with the Undo function when you are in the text editing field.
 - [cszhilu1998/SelfDZSR_PlusPlus](https://github.com/cszhilu1998/SelfDZSR_PlusPlus) - [TPAMI 2024] Self-Supervised Learning for Real-World Super-Resolution from Dual and Multiple Zoomed Observations
 - [vslavik/diff-pdf](https://github.com/vslavik/diff-pdf) - A simple tool for visually comparing two PDF files
-- [lm-sys/RouteLLM](https://github.com/lm-sys/RouteLLM) - A framework for serving and evaluating LLM routers - save LLM costs without compromising quality!
+- [lm-sys/RouteLLM](https://github.com/lm-sys/RouteLLM) - A framework for serving and evaluating LLM routers - save LLM costs without compromising quality
 - [dpmittal/SentiEnt](https://github.com/dpmittal/SentiEnt) - Sentiment Analyser of product reviews on various E-Commerce Websites
 - [z1bbo/xslop](https://github.com/z1bbo/xslop) - adds a shortcut to hide bad tweets on your Twitter/X timeline
 - [adithya-s-k/omniparse](https://github.com/adithya-s-k/omniparse) - Ingest, parse, and optimize any data format ➡️ from documents to multimedia ➡️ for enhanced compatibility with GenAI frameworks